-Beginning in 2017 and as recently as January of this year, WFRC went through an extensive review and update of all our accounting, administrative and personnel policies.
-As part of the update we included the best practices as defined by the Utah State Auditor's Office.
-The polices were reviewed by team members within the State Auditor's Office, WFRC's external independent auditors, outside legal counsel, some of our partner agencies, and of course WFRC staff and Budget Committee.
-These updated policies were adopted by the full WFRC Council.
-WFRC's Accounting, Administrative and Personnel Policies incorporate statements of ethical behavior as defined in the Utah Public Officers' and Employees' Ethics Act (Title 67, Chapter 16) and employees are trained on what is expected of them in this regard.
-The policies also reflect all other applicable state and federal laws and regulations.
+WFRC regularly reviews and updates all accounting, administrative and personnel policies.
+As part of any update, we include reviews and recommendations as may be warranted by the Utah State Auditor's Office, WFRC's external independent auditors, outside legal counsel, our partner agencies, and of course WFRC staff and Budget Committee.
+Updated Accounting and Administrative policies were adopted by the full WFRC Council in January 2023, then reviewed and updated in March 2025.
+Included in this packet is the internally scored Fraud Risk Assessment Questionnaire from the Utah State Auditor's Office for FY25.

-In 2020 and 2021 the Fraud Risk Assessment presented to the Council gave WFRC a score of 355 which put the agency in a "low risk" category.
-In 2022, WFRC's score increased to 365 or "very low risk" with the hiring of Marian Florence, who holds CGFM certification.
-Included in this packet is the internally scored Fraud Risk Assessment Questionnaire from the Utah State Auditor's Office for FY23.
 Overall WFRC remains in the "very low risk" category with a score of 365.
 Following is a line-by-line explanation of how the questionnaire was scored.

-WFRC received the highest score possible on the issue of separation of duties, which the State Auditor identifies as the single most important policy to reduce the risk of fraud, and we agree.
-Although we are a small organization with a small staff we have ensured that those who have custody of assets are not the same as those who account for assets.
+- WFRC received the highest score possible on the issue of separation of duties, which the State Auditor identifies as the single most important policy to reduce the risk of fraud, and we agree.
+Although we are a small organization with a small staff we have ensured that those who have custody of assets are not the same as those who account for assets. - 2.
+WFRC received the highest score possible on the list of written policies due to the extensive review and regular update of our policies.

-- 2. WFRC received the highest score possible on the list of written policies due to the extensive review and regular update of our policies. - 3.
-In March of 2022 WFRC hired a new Chief Financial Officer.
-The new CFO, though not a licensed or certified CPA, is a Certified Government Financial Manager (CGFM).
+- 3. In March of 2022 WFRC hired a new Chief Financial Officer who is a Certified Government Financial Manager (CGFM).
 WFRC accounting staff regularly consults with its external auditors on accounting and internal control matters as they arise. - 4.
 Each January WFRC employees are required to sign a disclosure of potential conflicts of interest and an Ethical Behavior Pledge.
 These completed forms are on file. - 5.
 Many of WFRC's board members complete Fraud Risk training through their primary public body, e.g., a city or county, and not through WFRC.
 It is recommended that board members view the Utah State Auditor's online training every four years. - 6.
-The CFO and Accounting Specialist have both received at least 40 hours of financial training each year. - 7.
+The CFO has received at least 40 hours of financial training this year.
+The HR/Finance Manager also received at least 40 hours of training, in finance and human resources. - 7.
 WFRC's personnel policy states that any employee who suspects or knows of any fraud, waste or abuse of resources must report such to any member of the Area Coordinator team, senior management, or the external independent auditor.
 WFRC has established an email fraud "hotline" for any person that knows of or suspects fraud to report such.
 Further, any person making such a report is subject to whistleblower protections. - 8.
 WFRC policies ensure that internal auditing is ongoing, and our Accounting and Administrative Policies formalize the controls in place.
 Our annual external audit examines internal controls. - 9.
 The Council's Budget Committee acts as its audit committee.
 Each year they meet with the external independent auditor and discuss the results of the audit and any recommendations that arise from it.
 Certain members of the Budget Committee are interviewed individually by the independent audit team and asked to provide their input and perspective on the Council's financial statements, policies, procedures and accounting staff.